 4) Let’s commoditize AR and VR

 Augmented Reality is gaining more power and popularity every day.
 The core purpose of AR is to empower digital visualizations on real images.
 Many trendy games are using it to make the user experience even more enriching and real.
 Face filters on Instagram, Snapchat and Facebook are some of the simplest examples of the everyday usage of AR.
-Augmented Reality had one of its peaks in 2016, when Niantic released Pokémon Go, which later turned into a blockbuster.
-We expect this trend to grow bigger in the upcoming years, thus creating demand for more sophisticated applications.
-This will enlarge provider’s devices and gadgets’ portfolios.
+Augmented Reality had one of its peaks in 2016 when Niantic released Pokémon Go, which later turned into a blockbuster.
+We expect this trend to grow bigger in the upcoming years, thus creating a demand for more sophisticated applications.
+This will enlarge the provider’s devices and gadgets’ portfolios.
 Smartphone users will start embracing Augmented Reality more than ever.
 We expect the majority of AR usage to involve creating viral content through smartphone cameras.

 On the other side, B2B Augmented Reality apps will significantly change the way people perform their jobs: for example, imagine an engineer being able to find a broken FO link within a bunch of cables by simply holding up a smartphone and opening a specific application.
 This will significantly decrease the time required to perform troubleshooting, finding problems and fixing them.
 The end customer will be satisfied and the whole process will be more efficient.